Jacobs Center for Neighborhood Innovation: Health & Safety Resources

 - Jobs for the Future’s COVID-19 Resource Center

 - For business resources, visit CONNECT ALL @ the Jacobs Center’s Business Resources page

-- Home Start is offering free tax preparation via virtual appoinment.
-Visit myfreetaxes.org or call 619-952-7684 to set an appointment.
+- Home Start is offering free tax preparation via virtual appointment.
+Visit myfreetaxes.org or call 619-952-7684 to set an appointment

 Jacobs Center for Neighborhood Innovation Updates

-- The Jacobs Center for Neighborhood Innovation cares about the safety and wants to maintain a safe workplace and environment for its customers, visitors and community.
-We would like to make the community aware of the following updates in response to the coronavirus (COVID-19) beginning Monday, March 16:
+- The Jacobs Center for Neighborhood Innovation cares about your safety and wants to maintain a safe workplace and environment for its customers, visitors and community.
+We would like to make the community aware of the following updates in response to the coronavirus (COVID-19):

-- Jacobs Center staff will be working remotely to the extent possible as a precautionary measure.
+- Jacobs Center staff will be working remotely as much as possible.
 The information line for the center will remain open and someone will be answering inquiries that come through the general phone number: (619-527-6161)

-- The Southeastern San Diego COVID-19 Rapid Response Fund funded over 35 community based nonprofits to provide support to the community at the beginning of the COVID-19 pandemic.
+- The Southeastern San Diego COVID-19 Rapid Response Fund funded over 33 community-based nonprofits to provide support to the community at the beginning of the COVID-19 pandemic.
 Visit the page for a list of organizations that were funded, including links to get assistance or show support for their efforts.

 - The Arts Park @ Chollas Creek and the Writerz Blok program is closed until further notice.

 - We are currently not taking new reservations for the Community Room and Market Creek Amphitheater on the Jacobs Center Campus.
 For existing reservations or inquiries, please contact Alvenesia Sims at email@example.com or 619-527-6161 ext.
 189.